강의

 [Course Purchase Process]

-1) 48th Batch(Starting in November) Pre-registration (Required)➞2) Course Inquiry (Group chat or KakaoTalk allen.ios)
+1) 49th Batch(Starting January 2026) Pre-registration (Required)2) Course Inquiry (Group chat or KakaoTalk allen.ios)

-➞3) Payment Information Email Sent➞4) Course Purchase and Pre-learning ➞5) Bootcamp Start
+3) Payment Information Email Sent4) Course Purchase and Pre-learning 5) Bootcamp Start

 The textbook price (₩55,000) is not included in this course.
 You must purchase the textbook separately for the class.
 (If you do not purchase the textbook, you will not be able to take this course, and purchasing the textbook can multiply your learning effectiveness several times over.)

 The textbook is sold through a different channel.
-The reason for selling the textbook separately is a measure for copyright protection, and naturally, it is to provide certain benefits to those who legitimately take the course, such as textbook updates afterwards.
+The reason for selling the textbook separately is a measure for copyright protection, and naturally, it is to provide certain benefits to those who legitimately take the class, such as textbook updates afterwards.

 [Textbook Purchase Process]

-1)Pre-registration / Pre-consultation (coordinating lecture registration schedule)
+1)Pre-registration / Pre-consultation (coordinating course registration schedule)

 4) (Smart Store) Textbook purchase